My Art Statement

-Ruby Vartan was born to Armenian parents in 1979, in Beirut Lebanon.
-At the age of seven she discovered her passion for art, when her kindergarten teacher chose her to illustrate the cover of the graduation invitation.
-She always found painting as the means of expressing herself, having lived the regional and civil wars between 1982 till 1990 she found beauty in art contrasting the chaos she was living in.
-In 1993, she won the first prize in painting from the Armenian Cultural Center, where she started attending academic art courses and developed her talents at Emmagoss Art Center.
-After graduating in Philosophy in 1998, she pursued her passion by specializing in Fine Arts at ALBA (Academie Libanaise des Beaux Arts), from where she received her Master's Degree in 2003.
-She has been exhibiting her artwork in collective exhibitions since 1995.
-In 2008 she moved to the States with her family, and currently resides and works in Glendale, California.
+I was born to Armenian parents in 1979, in Beirut Lebanon.
+At the age of seven I discovered my passion for art and began creative adventures.
+Surrounded by different cultures, I adopted painting as a universally understood language of expressing my inner thoughts and emotions.
+While living through the regional and civil wars of Lebanon between the years of 1982 - 2006, I found refuge and beauty in my art as contrasted with the chaos of my circumstances.
+In 1993, at the age of 14, I won a first prize in painting from the Armenian Cultural Center, which encouraged me to attend academic art courses and to later develop my talents at Emmagoss Art Center.
+After graduating high school in 1998 with a diploma in Philosophy, I pursued my passion by specializing in Fine Arts at ALBA (Academie Libanaise des Beaux Arts), where I received my Master's Degree in 2003.
+From 1995 to 2007, I participated in collective art exhibitions in Lebanon.
+In 2008 I moved to the States with my family, where I currently work and exhibit my art.

 The website will be permanently closed shortly, so please retrieve any content you wish to save.